Hunter × Hunter: Reception

-Manga

 The series ranked fourth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2012.
 In November 2014, readers of Media Factory's Da Vinci magazine voted Hunter × Hunter as the eleventh greatest Weekly Shōnen Jump manga series of all time.
 In 2019, the series ranked seventh on Da Vincis 19th annual "Book of the Year" list.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Hunter × Hunter ranked eleventh.

 Sales

 The Hunter × Hunter manga has been largely commercially successful; it has sold over 60.6 million collected volumes in Japan by February 2012, making it Shueisha's eighth best-selling manga series.
 This number had grown to 66.3 million copies by 2014.
-The manga had over 72 million copies in circulation by December 2018; over 79 million copies in circulation by November 2021; and over 84 million copies in circulation by July 2022.
+The manga had over 72 million copies in circulation by December 2018; over 79 million copies in circulation by November 2021; over 84 million copies in circulation by July 2022; and over 100 million copies in circulation by June 2026.
 Several individual volumes have topped Oricon's list of the best-selling manga in Japan during their release week, such as volumes 30 through 36.
 Volumes 24, 27, and 30 through 34 were some of the top-selling volumes for their respective years.
 Hunter × Hunter was the eighth best-selling manga series of both 2012 and 2013, with 3.4 and 4.6 million copies sold those years respectively.
 In North America, volumes 23 through 27 have ranked within the top 300 best-selling graphics novels list of sales estimates by Diamond Comic Distributors.